akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 ## Contributing

 We welcome contributions to this repository.
-If you have a template that you would like to share, please follow these steps:
-Fork this repository.

-* Create a new branch for your template.
-* Add your template to the appropriate directory.
-* Submit a pull request for review.

 ## Contact
 If you have any questions or need further assistance, please reach out to the Red Hat Developer Hub team by creating a Jira Ticket at  : link?